ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Subsequently, the Verifier generates Attestation Results for use by Relying Parties.

-The Appraisal Policy for Evidence might be obtained from the Verifier Owner via some protocol mechanism or is configured into the Verifier by the Verifier Owner, or is programmed into the Verifier, or might be obtained via some other mechanism.
+The Appraisal Policy for Evidence might be obtained from the Verifier Owner via some protocol mechanism or might be configured into the Verifier by the Verifier Owner, or might be programmed into the Verifier, or might be obtained via some other mechanism.

 A Relying Party uses Attestation Results by applying its own